Home » Best Day Trips from Miami: 6 Awesome Excursions from Miami

 The tropical metropolis of Miami is a fun, vibrant and exciting place to explore.
 The Magic City has some of the USA’s best beaches, lively neighbourhoods and world class dining.
 But what about the areas that surround Miami?
 Well, these are awesome too.
-There’s the unique ecosystems of the Everglades, the island paradise of the Florida Keys and the more unusual activities too, such as sampling the tropical fruit wines at Schebley’s.
+There’s the unique ecosystem of the Everglades, the island paradise of the Florida Keys and the more unusual activities too, such as sampling the tropical fruit wines at Schebley’s.
 So this guide will detail all of the best day trips from Miami, including what to expect and how to book them!

 Day trips less than 2 hours from Miami